Here we are having more fun than a human being should be allowed to have.

 Welcome.

-Journalists have uh served two terms over in Iraq and says we're doing a great work over there, and I don't understand, Rush, why we can't see the big picture.
+And I don't understand, Rush, why we can't see the big picture.

 Republicans are seeing the big picture.

-The Democrats, Biden Hillarag, Keg Kennedy, those people, all they see is people are dying today.
+The Democrats, Biden, Hillarag, Keg Kennedy, those people, all they see is people are dying today.

-The big picture is if we don't do something, if we don't win this time, Al Sauter is going to be the leader of Iraq.
+The big picture is: if we don't do something, if we don't win this time, Al Sauter is going to be the leader of Iraq.

 What would that mean for our people?

-Uh it'd be bad for the Iraqi people.
+It would be bad for the Iraqi people.

 He is.